javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/13-mixins/article.md

 ## A mixin example

-The simplest way to make a mixin in Javascript -- is to make an object with useful methods, that we can just copy into the prototype.
+The simplest way to make a mixin in JavaScript -- is to make an object with useful methods, that we can just copy into the prototype.

 For instance here the mixin `sayHiMixin` is used to add some "speech" for `User`: